nmrih/source-game/README.md

 ##Reporting Issues

+To begin submitting issues, look at the right hand side of this page, and click ISSUES.
+Then click the green NEW ISSUE button.
+You must have a GitHub account in order to start posting them.

 Please press the 'S' key to start a search for similar issues already reported. *Include closed issues in your search.*

 If the issue hasn't been reported yet, please feel free to submit the issue here with the following information.